 All 10 models were downloaded pre-trained from their respective sources, and evaluated on IJB-C using the 1:1 verification protocol.
 Each model was evaluated using its own source repository's preprocessing steps including face detection and cropping.
 These may differ in crop size, aspect ratio, or similarity transform target, however, the same set of IJB-C images were used in all cases.

-Each model is then passed preprocessed images to produce an associated set of embeddings.
+Each model was then passed preprocessed images to produce an associated set of embeddings.
 Embeddings were all evaluated in the same fashion, using evaluation code adapted from Jia Guo and Jiankang Deng's InsightFace project on GitHub \cite{insightfaceGithub, arcface}.
 For all 10 networks here, the dimensionality of the feature space is 512.
-However, with the Probabilistic Face Embeddings (PFE) architecture (models M1-64S-PFE and C-64S-PFE) \cite{shi2019probabilistic}, the output of a second uncertainty module is concatenated to features yielding 1024 dimensions.
-This uncertainty module consists of a network with two fully-connected layers with input and output dimensions of 512, equal to the dimension of the output of the base CNN model.
+However, with the Probabilistic Face Embeddings (PFE) architecture (models M1-64S-PFE and C-64S-PFE) \cite{shi2019probabilistic}, the output of a second uncertainty module was concatenated to features yielding 1024 dimensions.
+This uncertainty module consisted of a network with two fully-connected layers with input and output dimensions of 512, equal to the dimension of the output of the base CNN model.

 IJB-C 1:1 verification consists of generating many templates, each corresponding to one or more images.
-In cases where video frames are present in a template, we first aggregate features belonging to the same video by simple vector average.
-Templates are then calculated as an L2-normalized sum of all image and video features.
-Template pairs are scored by the inner product (dot product), equivalent to cosine similarity since all templates are unit-length.
-Finally, a list of template pairs is used for ROC analysis to determine true acceptance rates at fixed false acceptance rates (TAR @ FAR).
-In the case of PFE, this differs from their mean likelihood score and treats $\sigma$ simply as an additional feature, allowing us to maintain a uniform distance measure across all models for later cross-model comparisons.
+In cases where video frames are present in a template, features belonging to the same video are first aggregated by simple vector average.
+A single template vector was then calculated as an L2-normalized sum of all image and video features within that template.
+Template pairs were scored by the inner product (dot product), equivalent to cosine similarity since all templates are unit-length.
+Finally, a list of template pairs was used for ROC analysis to determine true acceptance rates at fixed false acceptance rates (TAR @ FAR).
+In the case of PFE, this differed from their mean likelihood score, treating $\sigma$ simply as an additional feature, allowing us to maintain a uniform distance measure across all models for later cross-model comparisons.
 The performance of each model at 6 FARs is provided in Table~\ref{tab:model-desc}.